microsoft/fadtk/README.md

 @TODO
 ```

-Please also cite the FMA (Free Music Archive) dataset if you used FMA as your FAD scoring baseline.
+Please also cite the FMA (Free Music Archive) dataset if you used FMA-Pop as your FAD scoring baseline.

 ```latex
 @inproceedings{fma_dataset,